laravel/docs/notifications.md

 <a name="button-component"></a>
 #### Button Component

 The button component renders a centered button link.
 The component accepts two arguments, a `url` and an optional `color`.
-Supported colors are `blue`, `green`, and `red`.
+Supported colors are `primary`, `green`, and `red`.
 You may add as many button components to a notification as you wish:

     @component('mail::button', ['url' => $url, 'color' => 'green'])
     View Invoice